1.769 meters

 Chapel of Saint Martin of Tours

-La Tchapéla dè Pratcharbón, as it is called in patois, suddenly appears in the middle of the forest, along the old mule track connecting Ayas to Brusson.
-It was built in 1736 by the valley community and dedicated to Saint Martin of Tours, patron saint of Ayas, whose feast day is celebrated on November 11.
-Among the places of worship most cherished by popular devotion, throughout the 19th century it was the destination of a processional route held to implore favorable conditions for farming and alpine pastures.
-The route of this rogation involved the entire Ayas basin and stopped at chapels and oratories, departing from Antagnod to follow the Ru Cortot as far as Les Fiéry, then descending to Saint-Jacques-des-Allemands and Champoluc, before climbing back to Antagnod through Périasc and Pracharbon, where Mass was celebrated.
+The Tchapéla dè Pratcharbón, as it is known in the local dialect, suddenly appears in the middle of the woods, along the old mule track linking Ayas to Brusson.
+It was built in 1736 by the valley community and dedicated to Saint Martin of Tours, the patron saint of Ayas, whose feast day is celebrated on 11 November.
+One of the places of worship most favoured by popular devotion, throughout the 19th century it was the destination of a procession held to implore favourable conditions for the countryside and the mountain pastures.
+The route of this rogation procession covered the entire Ayas valley basin, passing by chapels and oratories, starting from Antagnod and following the Ru Cortot stream to Les Fiéry, then descending to Saint-Jacques-des-Allemands and Champoluc, before climbing back up to Antagnod via Périasc and Pracharbon, where Mass was celebrated.